sunpietro/dragster/README.md

 </script>
 ```

-There few lines of CSS are required to prevent issues while dropping the elements.
+These few lines of CSS are required to prevent issues while dropping the elements.

 ``` css
 /*